• Skip to primary navigation

 Design Seeds, Pantone and Colour Lovers are GREAT places I’d strongly recommend to review potential color palettes.

-It’s hard to imagine a time when color concepts didn’t exist!
-Leonardo da Vinci was one of the first known writers to examine color theory in the late 1400’s.
+A little nerdy segue... it's hard to imagine a time when color concepts didn't exist, isn't it?
+Leonardo da Vinci was one of the first known writers to examine color theory in the late 1400's.
 In 1666, Isaac Newton introduced his Theory of Color, including the primary colors.
 A hundred years later, secondary, tertiary, and the concept of warm and cool colors were added to our current understanding of color theory.
-A little nerdy segue there, sorry!

 Johannes Itten